Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 Contains cumulative values of catch and discard per species and age class (cohort) in numbers.
 It also details catch and discards per species per fishery (in tonnes per box)
 *  **TOTCATCH.nc**
 This output files also contains cumulative total catch and discards per species in tonnes.
 All values are zeroed after they are written out.
-Tracers include:
 *  **ANNAGEBIO.nc**
 This output provides abundance in each annual age class (Numbers at age per species)
 *  **ANNAGECATCH.nc**
 Provides numbers at age per species in the catch and discards (summed over all fleets).